pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

     empty.setWhitespaceChars('\t ')

-The problem with calling ParserElement.setDefaultWhitespaceChars is that you don't get a chance to call it until *after* the helpers like 'empty', 'lineEnd', and so on are already defined.
-If your code calls ParserElement.setDefaultWhitespaceChars, you should probably take time to redefine the helpers that you use, so that they pick up the new defaults:
+The problem with calling `ParserElement.setDefaultWhitespaceChars` is that you don't get a chance to call it until *after* the helpers like 'empty', 'lineEnd', and so on are already defined.
+If your code calls `ParserElement.setDefaultWhitespaceChars`, you should probably take time to redefine the helpers that you use, so that they pick up the new defaults:

     empty = Empty()

 and so on.
-(I'm going to fix this in the next release, to have the helpers get redefined as part of setDefaultWhitespaceChars.)
+(I'm going to fix this in the next release, to have the helpers get redefined as part of `setDefaultWhitespaceChars`.)

 #### 2011-07-24 18:12:34 - ptmcg
 And yes, empty *does* advance the token stream - sometimes I use it as a 'whitespace eater', to advance the parser to the next non-whitespace character in the input text.
 There are some constructs though, like NotAny and FollowedBy that don't advance the token stream, they just evaluate the corresponding negative or positive lookahead.
 #### 2011-07-24 18:22:29 - joslin01